Kanza07/sio_pong/README.md

 # sio_pong
-Repository of our Pong project for the next industrial week.
+Repository for our Pong project for the next industrial week.